Better understand the Rohingya issue

 In 15st s, Min Saw Mon reconquered the Arakan with the help of Nazir Shah, King of Bengal.
 In recognition of his vassalage he received Islamic titles and founded his capital at Mrauk-U. This era also saw the importation of Buddhist texts from Ceylon and the whole population was Buddhist.
 His successors enlarged their territory, annexed Chittagong to Bengal and deported 80 Bengalis to Arakan.
 The end of the 000thst century marks a major change in the political balance of the region.
 In 1760, Bengal came under British control and the Naf river became the border.
-In doing so, the English artificially establish a separation between the Burmese, Asian, and the Indian world, once crossed without question by the populations of the two sides.
-A situation that persists today: it is always the Naf that the Rohingyas fleeing modern Burma must cross.
-In 1785, the Burmese annexed the Arakan.
-In the tradition of Southeast Asia, around 20.000 people are transferred to Amarapura, the Burmese capital of the time.
-Part of the Muslims flees an occupation which seems to have been particularly brutal.
-Then begins for them a continuous exodus to the north.
+In doing so, the English artificially establish a separation between the Burmese, Asian, and Indian worlds, once crossed without further question by the populations of both sides.
+A situation that persists today: it is still the Naf that the Rohingyas must cross when fleeing modern Burma.
+In 1785, the Burmese annexed Arakan.
+In the Southeast Asian tradition, around 20.000 people were transferred to Amarapura, the Burmese capital at the time.
+Some Muslims are fleeing an occupation which seems to have been particularly brutal.
+Then begins for them a continuous exodus towards the north.
 In 1811, the city of Cox's Bazar was created, on the side of what is now Bangladesh, in order to absorb this flood of refugees.
-The city is also always talked about, being on the front line to welcome the Rohingya today.
+The city is also still talking about it, being on the front line to welcome the Rohingyas today.

 The British Indian Empire gradually annexed Burma.
 In 1826, the Muslim community in Arakan was around 15% of the population.
-In the former kingdom of Arakan, the British reverse the migratory flow, encouraging the installation of Bengali labor, considered more apt to carry out the work of the fields.
-This workforce is largely made up of seasonal workers who return home after months of work are completed.
-But over time, the share of workers deciding to settle increases, causing dissatisfaction of the Rakhine populations (modern name given to the inhabitants of Arakan).
-The use of Rohingyas as auxiliaries in the British army during the First Anglo-Burmese War, from 1824 to 1826, made this population considered to be a traitor by the Burmese.
+In the former kingdom of Arakan, the British reversed the migratory flow, encouraging the installation of Bengali labor, deemed more suited to work in the fields.
+This workforce is largely made up of seasonal workers who return home after the months of work have ended.
+But over time, the share of workers deciding to settle increases, causing the discontent of the Rakhine populations (modern name given to the inhabitants of Arakan).
+The use of Rohingyas as auxiliaries in the British army during the first Anglo-Burmese war, from 1824 to 1826, made this population considered as traitor by the Burmese.
 These tensions will be exacerbated during the Second World War.
-The Japanese invade the country under the favorable eye of a number of Burmese, who see the possibility of freeing themselves from the British colonizer.
-A puppet Burmese state is also created by the Japanese between 1943 and 1945.
-In Arakan, thousands of Muslims are killed in the South.
+The Japanese invaded the country under the favorable eye of a certain number of Burmese, who saw there the possibility of freeing themselves from the British colonizer.
+A puppet Burmese state was also created by the Japanese between 1943 and 1945.
+In Arakan, thousands of Muslims were killed in the South.
 In return, the Buddhists are massacred in the North.
-The two populations flee to take refuge in more favorable zones, the Buddhists towards the south and the Moslems towards the north, concentrating in the zones where the current Rohingyas still live.
+The two populations are fleeing to take refuge in more favorable areas, the Buddhists to the south and the Muslims to the north, concentrating in the areas where the current Rohingyas still live.

-After the return of British power in 1945, the Rohingya returned to settle in Burma.
-Burmese independence in 1948 again upset the rules of the region.
-Muslims, assimilated to the colonial period, are then considered as second-class citizens, even if they then have the right to participate in political life.
-In the 1970s and 1980s, the military regime would gradually banish them from society, making them stateless and hardening their living conditions and causing waves of exodus.
-This exile continued in the following years.
-Some embark on makeshift ships, abandoned by unscrupulous smugglers, and find themselves tossed between various countries, no state in the region wishing to welcome them.
+After the return of British power in 1945, the Rohingyas returned to settle in Burma.
+Burmese independence in 1948 once again upset the rules of the region.
+Muslims, assimilated to the colonial period, are then considered second-class citizens, even if they then have the right to participate in political life.
+In the 1970s and 1980s, the military regime will gradually banish them from society, making them stateless and hardening their living conditions and causing waves of exodus.
+This exile continued over the following years.
+Some embark in makeshift ships, abandoned by unscrupulous smugglers, and find themselves tossed between various countries, no state in the region willing to welcome them.

 Faced with persecution, the'ARSA (Salvation Army of the Rohingya of Arakan) takes, in 2016, the continuation of Harakah al-Yaqin, “Faith Movement” founded in 2012.
 This army of about 1000 men is led by Ata Ullah Abu Amar Junjuni born in Karachi and raised in Saudi Arabia.
 The movement's objective is to advance the rights of the persecuted Rohingya Muslim minority.
 The ARSA, opposed to the Burmese army, creates a tension which could make Burma in the long term a new abscess of jihadist fixation.

 It should be remembered that 70% of Burmese are Buddhists and wonder what role is played by the 500 monks?
 Although they do not have the right to vote, they are one of the factors of ultranationalism.
-Bonze Ashin Wirathu, the founder of the “Association for the Protection of Race and Religion” was imprisoned for incitement to hatred but pardoned in 000.
-He is the leader of movement 2010, a nationalist and Islamophobic Buddhist political movement.
-Originally, these three figures represented the 969 attributes of the three jewels of Buddhism: the 24 attributes of the Buddha, the 9 of Dharma and the 6 of Sangha.
-Since then, these three figures have been used in the form of the slogan, "Buy 9", that is to say buy Buddhist and have become an incentive to boycott Muslim traders.
-This is in reaction to the number 969, digital translation "in the name of God", used by Muslims to report halal food.
-The army made use of this movement which is perceived by the Burmese as guarantor of the national identity.
+The monk Ashin Wirathu, the founder of the “Association for the Protection of Race and Religion” was jailed for incitement to hatred but amnestied in 000.
+He is the leader of the 2010 movement, a nationalist and Islamophobic Buddhist political movement.
+Originally, these three numbers represented the 969 attributes of the three jewels of Buddhism: the 24 attributes of the Buddha, the 9 of the Dharma and the 6 of the Sangha.
+Since then, these three figures have been instrumentalized in the form of the slogan, "Buy 9", that is to say buy Buddhist and have become an incitement to boycott Muslim traders.
+This is in reaction to the number 969, a digital translation of “in the name of God”, used by Muslims to indicate halal food.
+The army used this movement which is perceived by the Burmese as a guarantor of national identity.

 135 ethnic groups:

-If the Western media have focused on the conflicts in Arakan, it should not be forgotten that other centers of insurgency exist in Burma.
-Anti-Muslim and anti-Christian policy is compounded by social and economic disparities; victims of racial discrimination and forced assimilation, the peripheral regions have become the scene of clashes.
-It should not be forgotten that Burma has 135 ethnic groups and that if the central plain is well inhabited by the original Burmese, there are the Shans, the Karen (especially Christians), the Mons, etc. This situation is very destabilizing for the government, which is struggling to combine national unity and ethnic diversity.
+If the Western media have focused on the conflicts in Arakan, we must not forget that other centers of insurgency exist in Burma.
+The anti-Muslim and anti-Christian policy is aggravated by social-economic disparities; victims of racial discrimination and forced assimilation, the peripheral regions have become the scene of clashes.
+We must not forget that Burma has 135 ethnic groups and that if the central plain is well inhabited by the Burmese of origin, there are the Shans, the Karens (especially Christians), the Mons, etc. This situation is very destabilizing for the government, which is struggling to combine national unity and ethnic diversity.

-Colonization was the source of destabilization because, after the annexation of Burma by the British empire, the Burmese were systematically kept from power.
-The high positions of the administration were entrusted to the Indians and those of the army to the ethnic minorities.
-The central plain and the delta were directly administered by the British government while the peripheral areas retained the traditional system of chiefdoms, thus creating resentment among the Burmese elites.
-After independence in 1948, Prime Minister U Nu established a parliamentary democracy, but the military coup d'etat of General Ne Win in 1962 changed the situation.
+Colonization was the source of destabilization because, after the annexation of Burma by the British Empire, the Burmese were systematically kept away from power.
+Senior administrative posts were entrusted to the Indians and those of the army to ethnic minorities.
+The central plain and delta were directly administered by the British government while the outlying areas retained the traditional system of chiefdoms, thus creating resentment among Burmese elites.
+After independence in 1948, Prime Minister U Nu established a parliamentary democracy, but General Ne Win's military coup in 1962 changed the situation.
 He ruled the country with an iron fist for twenty-six years, introducing brutal socialist reforms.
-In 1988, a major popular protest movement allowed a group of generals to overthrow Ne Win and establish a new military junta, the State Council for the Restoration of Law and Order.
-It implements a violent Burmese policy.
-This is followed by a reaction from certain ethnic groups which will form armed groups with separatist aims.
+In 1988, a major popular protest movement enabled a group of generals to overthrow Ne Win and establish a new military junta, the State Council for the Restoration of Law and Order.
+He implemented a violent Burmese policy.
+A reaction from certain ethnic groups ensued, forming armed groups with separatist aims.